 Essential reading: Top GPS watches for running and training

-This guide will provide you with brief info on its entire activity tracker range.
 If you don’t have time to read through the entire thing, lets cut to the chase.
-Outside its range of sports watches, the Vivoactive 3 is probably the best fitness device you can buy from Garmin right now.
-It offers everything you could hope for in terms of monitoring your activity along with a slick watch-like design.
-If you are after something more discreet and in the form of a fitness band, our suggestion would be to opt for the new Vivosport.
-For fans of traditional looking timepieces, the Vivomove HR is the way to go.
+The Vivoactive 4 is probably the best fitness device you can buy from Garmin right now.
+It dishes up everything you need for monitoring activity and comes in a slick watch-like design.
+If you are after something more discreet and in the form of a fitness band, our suggestion would be to opt for the Vivosport or Vivosmart 4.
+For fans of traditional looking timepieces, the Vivomove 3 is the way to go.

 First released: December 2017

-The Vivofit 4 is swim and shower safe and features a sleek, comfortable band.
-The lightweight device keeps tabs on your steps, distance, calories and sleep, but not on your heart rate.
-There is a move bar, auto-recognition for activities plus you also get some basic non-fitness features.
+Vivofit 4 is swim and shower safe and features a sleek, comfortable band.
+The lightweight device keeps tabs on the basics including your steps, distance, calories and sleep, but not on your heart rate.
+There is a move bar, auto-recognition for activities plus you also get some non-fitness features.

 First released: September 2017